cryologger/rest-api/README.md

 ## Variables

 Data accessible from the Cryologger API is split into two categories: 1) sensor and 2) diagnostic.
 Sensor variables pertain to the data that is collected from the various instruments onboard the Cryologger platform (e.g., meterology, location, etc.).
 Additional diagnostic variables, which are standardized across all Cryologer applications, are also available upon request.
 These variables provide detailed information regarding the operational health of the equipment.

-It is important to note the availability of weather variables varies between stations.
+It is important to note the availability of weather variables may vary between stations.

 ### Automatic Weather Station (AWS)